servable-community/servable-documentation/versioned_docs/version-1.0/getStarted/upgrading.md

 yarn start
 ```

 The `cd` command changes the directory you're working with.
-In order to work with your newly created servable app, you'll need to navigate the terminal there.
+In order to work with your newly created servable-parse app, you'll need to navigate the terminal there.

 The `yarn start` command builds your app locally and serves it through a development server, ready for you to view at http://localhost:1391/.